 B Cellars happens to be located at the midpoint our guest-favorite 12-mile Oakville Bike Loop.
 This makes for a perfectly balanced ride-to-wine experience.
 Plan about 75-min for the 6-mile ride to B Cellars.
 That may seem long for a 6-mile ride, but trust us.
 You’ll want plenty of time to stop and soak in the scenery along the way.
 You also won’t want to miss the chance to pop in to check out the historic Oakville Grocery along the way.

-Round Pond celebrates the garden-to-table experience with its multi-course Il Pranzo Lunch ($150, 90min).
+Round Pond celebrates the garden-to-table experience with its multi-course Il Pranzo Lunch ($225, 2 hrs).
 This experience begins with a tour of the winery garden and olive grove, followed by a curated lunch on the winery’s beautiful terrace overlooking the vineyards.
-Executive Chef Jamie Prouten designs each course to showcase the beauty of each wine and delight the senses.
+Each of the four courses is designed by the winery’s Estate Chef to showcase the beauty of each wine and delight the senses.

 The bike ride to Round Pond in the heart of Rutherford is about 8 miles from Yountville, with an equal 8-mile journey back.
 We find that most casual riders are comfortable biking an average of 3 to 5 miles between stops.
 If you’re uncertain of your fitness for this longer ride, this could be the perfect time to try an electric bike!
 Another option would be to break up the mileage with an additional winery stop before or after your visit to Round Pond.
 Just be sure to plan accordingly, and taste responsibly.